techsupport-noah/movingPhotoRemover/README.md

 ## Installation

 * download exiftool executable from https://exiftool.org/ and rename it to `exiftool.exe`
-* place exittool.exe, config file and powershell script in the same folder your files are in
+* place exiftool.exe, config file and powershell script in the same folder your files are in
 * run the script